 The train station may seem like an odd recommendation, but when you walk inside and see the walls and ceiling covered in beautiful azulejo, the famous Portuguese tiles, you will be amazed.
 There are more than 20,000 tiles in the station, on which the history of Portugal is briefly painted.
 It took 11 years to lay the tiles.
 It is said to be one of the most beautiful train stations in the world.

 Livraria Lello has become one of the most famous bookstores in the world thanks to Harry Potter.
 It’s hard to describe its architecture in any way – you just have to see it for yourself.
 J.K.
-Rowling is said to have visited it many times when she lived in the city, and it definitely resembles several locations from the movies and books about the young wizard.
+Rowling is said to have visited it many times when she lived in the city, and it resembles several locations from the movies and books about the young wizard.

 Livrilla Lello is the most famous bookstore in the world because of Harry Potter.

-In order to enter, visitors must obtain tickets.
+To enter, visitors must obtain tickets.
 However, if you buy something, the money for the ticket will be refunded toward your purchase.

 Walking tour of Porto

 Free walking tours have become a popular way to explore many cities around the world, and Porto is no exception.
 But the Porto Walkers Tour is not just a walking tour (though a good one), but a unique benefit that others don’t have: a local dessert from a secret location.
 The woman who bakes desserts for the city’s best restaurants has an agreement with Porto Walkers and sells her delectable desserts to tour participants for a small price.
-It’s not a place you can go (or find) on your own
+It’s not a place you can go (or find) on your own.

 Cais da Ribeira